Stabilizing the singularity swap quadrature for near-singular line integrals: Modified interpolation bases

 \subsection{Computational cost}

 The primary computational costs of SSQ are the computation of the basis coefficients and the evaluation of the corresponding basis integrals.
 For the standard monomial and Fourier bases, the basis integrals can be evaluated in $\mathcal{O}(n)$ operations using recurrence relations, assuming each term is computed in constant time.
 The basis coefficients are obtained at a cost of $\mathcal{O}(n^2)$ for monomials and $\mathcal{O}(n\log n)$ for Fourier bases via the FFT.
+Note that $n$ is typically small and fixed for the monomials, as refinement is achieved by increasing the number of panels.

 The modified bases introduced in this work retain the same asymptotic complexities, with only modest increases in the constant factors.
 For monomials, the only additional step is a barycentric interpolation used to stabilize the constant coefficient.
-For Fourier bases, the extra work consists of one additional recurrence, a Fourier interpolation for the stabilization step, and another Fourier interpolation to compute the coefficients as described in Remark~\ref{rem:modified_fourier_coeff}.
-A low-cost cancellation error estimate is also evaluated to determine whether the standard or modified basis should be used.
-In summary, the modified approach adds only a minor overhead beyond standard SSQ.
+For Fourier bases, the extra work consists of one additional recurrence, an interpolation in Fourier or barycentric form for the stabilization step, and a Fourier interpolation to compute the coefficients as described in Remark~\ref{rem:modified_fourier_coeff}.

+In the adjoint formulation, the basis coefficients are replaced by adjoint weights.
+For the standard monomial and Fourier bases, this does not change the computational cost, and the same holds for the modified monomial basis using the stabilized adjoint formulation.
+The only additional cost occurs for the modified Fourier basis, where the adjoint weights are computed as described in Remark~\ref{rem:fourier_adjoint}, introducing one additional recurrence relative to the non-adjoint case.

+In summary, the modified approach adds only a minor overhead beyond standard SSQ, both in the direct and adjoint formulation.